interlock-network/interlock-docs/whitepaper.md

 up control for convenience &mdash; especially if that convenience has a price-tag approaching *zero*.
 With the increase in convenience, things like web-pages and blogs could be created by people who did not know how to program or administer computers.
 Even if you did have this skill-set, chances are you would apply it to a *virtual* computer in the *cloud* rather than a physical one in your closet.
 This centralization of computing was not sinister or evil &mdash; far from it &mdash; but it was, rather paradoxically, a leap towards making the web accessible and useful to more people than ever before.
 In other words, centralization *did* democratize *participation* in the web, but it came at the expense of freedom, control, and privacy.
-The web that you see today, is the web that Google wants you to see when you use their search, that Facebook, Twitter, and Instagram want you to see when you scroll through 'your' feed.
+The web that you see today, is the web that Google wants you to see when you use their search, that Facebook, Twitter, and Instagram want you to see when you scroll through "your" feed.
 And what they want you to see, is whatever will make you re-share the content or click on an advertisement.
 You are, in effect, plugged into The Matrix &mdash; the entire cyberpunk oeuvre is not merely dystopic fiction, it is part prophesy and part warning.

 Maybe you are thinking, that does not sound so bad &mdash; maybe we *have* to sacrifice freedom, control, and privacy to democratize